-Co-op (short for cooperative education) is required for any student who entered the Criminal Justice Technology program (A55180) after 2005.
+Co-op (short for cooperative education) is one of the workplace learning initiatives offered through the college's Work Place Learning program.
+The co-op class (WBL-112) is required for any student who entered the Criminal Justice Technology program (A55180) after 2005.
 In co-op, student gain class credit and practical work experience in the criminal justice field.
 Instead of attending class in a traditional classroom, students learn valuable skills at an employer’s worksite, putting theory into practice.
 Students are supported by a Faculty Coordinator (one of the program’s full time faculty) and mentored by an on-the-job supervisor at the employer worksite.
 Co-op is normally taken when the student is nearing completion of the program, typically in the final semester before graduation.

 Co-op Eligibility Requirements: